huggingface/lerobot/README.md

 - Thanks to Nicklas Hansen, Yunhai Feng and colleagues for open sourcing TDMPC policy, Simxarm environments and datasets.
 Ours are adapted from [TDMPC](https://github.com/nicklashansen/tdmpc) and [FOWM](https://www.yunhaifeng.com/FOWM).
 - Thanks to Antonio Loquercio and Ashish Kumar for their early support.
 - Thanks to [Seungjae (Jay) Lee](https://sjlee.cc/), [Mahi Shafiullah](https://mahis.life/) and colleagues for open sourcing [VQ-BeT](https://sjlee.cc/vq-bet/) policy and helping us adapt the codebase to our repository.
 The policy is adapted from [VQ-BeT repo](https://github.com/jayLEE0301/vq_bet_official).
+- Thanks to [Lirui (Leroy) Wang](https://liruiw.github.io/) and colleagues for open sourcing [HPT](https://liruiw.github.io/hpt/) policy and helping us adapt the codebase to our repository.
+The policy is adapted from [HPT Transfer repo](https://github.com/liruiw/HPT-Transfer).

 ## Installation